cdozdil/OptiScaler/Spoofing.md

 ### Nvapi
 For spoofing Nvapi calls FakeNvapi can be used.
 This is needed for enabling DLSS support for some games (like Shadow of the Tomb Raider etc.)

-Also as a **big bonus** with latest releases FakeNvapi added support for AMD's AntiLag 2 & LatencyFlex to reduce input latesncy on games that supports Nvidia's Reflex.
+Also as a **big bonus** with latest releases FakeNvapi added support for AMD's AntiLag 2 & LatencyFlex to reduce input latency on games that supports Nvidia's Reflex.
 ##### Usage
 Just put `nvapi64.dll` next to OptiScaler and set `OverrideNvapiDll=true` from `nvngx.ini`.
 This only works when OptiScaler is working as non-nvngx (not as `nvngx.dll`).